Only for internal usage.

 The above examples determine the consent by a defined Content Blocker.
 But you can also wait for consent by a defined

-API to check for a technical definition (HTTP Cookie, LocalStorage, ...):
+service with the help of the consent API to check for a technical definition (HTTP Cookie, LocalStorage, ...):

 wrapFn(